godecosystem/godot-router/docs/content/getting-started/introduction.md

 ## Why Is This Useful?

-Lets say I wanted to have multiple different setting pages: _audio_, _gameplay_, _controls_.
-It would be typical to create scenes for each, and then have one _settings_ scene that includes the three scenes.
-Then, I would have to create a script that toggles the visibility of each setting scene.
+Without Godot-Router, managing multiple related scenes (like audio, gameplay, and controls settings) often means creating one big scene and writing scripts to show or hide each part.
+This can get complicated and tightly coupled.

-This isn't entirely difficult to do... but it can be time consuming and results in coupling.
+With Godot-Router, you simply create a folder and a `+page.tscn` for each setting.
+Each page is independent.
+A `+layout.tscn` in the folder can add shared UI, like a tab bar, and use `Router.goto()` to switch between pages.
+This keeps your project organized and your code simple.

----
+## Ready to Dive In?

-With Godot-Router, you can define a folder and a `+page.tscn` for each scene like in the file example above.
-These pages would be completely independent, just define what nodes go on that page.
+Head over to the [Quick Start](/docs/quick-start) section to start using Godot-Router quickly.

-Then, the `(settings)` folder can have a `+layout.tscn` that wraps all those setting pages, like with a tab bar.
-This tab bar would simply contain buttons that call a `Router.goto()` function, like `Router.goto("/gameplay")` to go to the _gameplay_ settings.
+OR

-Continue reading the documentation to gain a better understand of how pages, layouts, and routing works more in depth.
+Explore the rest of the documentation to see Godot-Router's options and capabilities.